catrone3/shadowrunNotes/House Rules/Magic/4th World Magic.md

 | 4 | F+1 |
 | 5 | F+3 |

 The Circle for spells equates to force, this means that for the purposes of casting there is no need for it.
-For story purposes Circle determines the spells you can learn, threading rank/2 rounded up is the circles you can learn up to.
+For story purposes Circle determines the spells you can learn, threading rank-2 is the circles you can learn up to.

 You must pick a talent set to go down.
 The talents are as follows Elementalist, Illusionist, Nethermancer, Wizard